Skip to main content

 Target Settings

-Each target supports the existing connection fields:
+Each target supports the connection and authentication fields below.

 • protocol